upperlinecode/CS-and-the-City-Curriculum/react/4-react.md

 Think back to the three changes that you were asked to make at the beginning of this lesson.
 Take a moment to make those changes to your app now that you've broken it apart into nested functional components:

-- Change the comment icon for each of the recent photos.
+- Add an "Honors" section for each student.
-- Reorder the buttons so the "Add to Album", "Email", and "Favorite" buttons come before the `div` with the class `card-image`.
+- Make all Senior quotes in _italics_.
-- Remove the "Add to Album" button from all recent articles and change the class of the remaining buttons to `half`.
+- Move each student's name above their picture.

-> You may have to duplicate components that are used elsewhere in order to make changes in only certain circumstances.
+> It's possible that you may have to duplicate components that are used elsewhere in order to make changes in only certain circumstances.
 Don't forget to create a new component name, export it, and import it (where necessary).

 #### Questions for students